lukeb0t/vault-boundary-demo-lab/Readme.md

 - Namespaces
 - Postgres integration (dynamic and static credentials)
 - MariaDB integration (dynamic credentials)
-- PKI Root CA
+- PKI Root CA (hashidemo.com)
-- PKI Intermediate CA
+- PKI Intermediate CA (*.hashidemo.com)
 - Basic SSH Engine (No operational demo, yet)
 - Approle Auth with a policy to retreived a basic KV secret (approle creds are a TF output)
 - Transform Secrets Engine (tranformation data is a TF output)

 ## Boundary Configuration
+- OIDC (Requires additional parameters @ /config/boundary/main.tf:line67+, disable on line 67 if not in use)
 - Demo Organizational Scopes
 - User, Roles, and Groups
 - Credential Library integrated with Hashicorp Vault